Before the quarterback receives the snap, he can often be seen lifting his leg up and down on the ground.

 Wide receivers and running backs will react off the ball snap when the leg lift cadence is used.

-It’s not the best solution, as verbal is more efficient, but improvisation for loud environments is best.
+It’s not the best solution, as verbal is more efficient, but improvisation in loud environments is best.

 The leg lift is often used as a dummy cadence or a “fake” cadence.
 It essentially means that the quarterback is trying to fake the snap of the ball and forces the defense to show their coverage or blitz (if there is one).